sairitwik27/DiCOVA2021/README.md

 # DiCOVA2021
-This is the repository for our submission to the DiCOVA challenge as part of InterSpeech 2021.
+This is the repository for SMILE lab's submission to the DiCOVA challenge as part of the InterSpeech 2021.